 If you are a parent who has had DDH yourself, or/and you have a first-born child who is a female, and was in the ‘Breech’ position in the uterus, you will need to have your child checked up by a paediatric orthopaedic surgeon.
 This is because there is higher than normal chance of your baby having a DDH.

 The cup (Acetabulum) of a dislocated hip is full of vascular fibrofatty tissue.
 This tissue blocks the ball of the femur from back into its normal position.
+The arthroscopy involves the instruction of tiny camera into the hip joint, along with specialized instruments to clear the hip joint of all the tissue that has filled the cup of the acetabulum.
 The arthroscopy is done by making a careful 5mm puncture in the hip capsule at a spot which will not disturb the blood supply.

 Conventional techniques cut the capsule open, remove a portion and then stitch up the capsule tight (Capsulorrhaphy).
 This can disturb the entry point of blood vessels through the capsule and can be one of the causes of Avascular Necrosis of the Femoral Head.

-This restores the bone alignment of the thigh bone and the femoral head points correctly into the depth of the acetabular cup once this operation is completed.
+The bone alignment of the thigh bone is normalized and the femoral head points correctly into the depth of the acetabular cup once this operation is completed.

 This restores the depth and the alignment of the Acetabular cup.
 The Acetabulum changes in shape from being like an asymmetrical saucer into a cup with depth.
 After surgery, it ‘locks’ the femoral head in place thereby stabilizing the reduced femoral head in the socket.